superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 	* This includes Optifine, Essential, Badlion, Feather and Lunar from what I know.
 	* I'm honestly not sure why these mods aren't taken down.
 My assumption is either too much of a PR disaster with some of these, or not worth it.
 Interestingly, Mojang actually did send a cease and desist to [Physics mod](https://minecraftphysicsmod.com) for having a patreon paid version so I'm not completely sure
 	* \* Refer to Figura below for *free* cosmetic alternatives
-* ### Most "clients"
+* ### Most "clients" and many launchers
+	* Some clients will directly login to your account instead of asking for permission.
+This means the client has FULL access to your Microsoft account.
+You can tell if this happens by if DOESN'T ask for a code or open your web browser to sign in. ***If the client you are using requires direct login to your microsoft account, Immediately uninstall the launcher and change your Microsoft Account Password as the client has FULL ACCESS TO YOUR MICROSOFT ACCOUNT AND A MINECRAFT CLIENT OR LAUNCHER SHOULD NEVER NEED THIS***
 	* Most clients are closed source, meaning you cannot see the code for the client.
 This alone is a red flag.
 	* These clients directly modify the game's code and could be doing literally anything to your computer.
 While this is true for mods, usually mods are in atleast some kind of sandbox.
 	* Some clients require administator or superuser access, the vanilla game and mods should *never* require administrator access.
 	* Usually these clients have some invasive privacy policies where they can collect a lot of information about you that Minecraft itself doesn't even collect.
 A Minecraft client should NEVER need access to your Internet activity, geo-location, phone number, home address?!?!?!?!
 WHY IS THIS IN LUNAR CLIENT'S PRIVACY POLICY??!?!?!?
 THEY CAN EVEN SELL IT TO OTHER COMPANIES?!??!??!?!?!?
 	* Usually these clients contain paid goodies, refer to the above section for why that's bad
 * ### Badlion Client
 	* At a simple glance, their privacy policy seems less suspicious than Lunar Client's however they sell cosmetics which is enough for me to be sus on them to be honest
+	* \* Refer to `Most "clients"`
 * ### Feather Client
 	* Steals mods/has stolen mods in the past
 	* Suspicious behavior